Mission

 Funding

-Funding for the development of the Inclusive Higher Education Technical Assistance (TA) Center was secured in the Higher Education Omnibus Bill during the 2023 Legislative session.
-The Minnesota Office of Higher Education will provide the funding through a contract with the Institute on Community Integration at the University of Minnesota to establish the TA Center, with the purpose of creating access to self-sustaining postsecondary education options across the state for students with an intellectual disability to earn postsecondary credentials.
+The Higher Education Omnibus Bill during the 2023 Legislative session secured funding for the development of the Inclusive Higher Education Technical Assistance (TA) Center.
+The Minnesota Office of Higher Education provides the funding through a contract with the Institute on Community Integration at the University of Minnesota to establish the TA Center.
+The center aims to create access to self-sustaining postsecondary education options across the state for students with intellectual and developmental disabilities to earn postsecondary credentials.

 Contact Us